fullmatch()#

 #fullmatch(regex: str|Producer, string: str|Producer) -> Match

-Filters strings if the entire string matches a regular expression and returns a Match
+Matches strings that fully match a specified regular expression and returns a Match

 object.